Last Updated on February 4, 2024

 Whether or not you choose cheap drugstore makeup or more expensive versions that claim to be all-natural, every type of makeup sits on the top of your skin and clogs your pores.

-Frequently wearing makeup can also lead to increased pore size, eye infections, dry skin, allergic reactions and an increase in skin aging.
+Frequently wearing makeup can also lead to increased pore size, eye infections, dry skin, allergic reactions, and an increase in skin aging.
 Some dermatologists also admit that wearing makeup can lead to increased sun damage on the skin because these women often believe that their makeup is giving them sufficient SPF.

 7 Reasons to Not Wear Makeup

-Now that you know the down and dirty side of makeup, you will want to know more about the positives of going makeup-free even for only a few days every week.
+Now that you know the down-and-dirty side of makeup, you will want to know more about the positives of going makeup-free, even for only a few days every week.

 1. Going makeup-free is better for your skin.

-When you leave your skin in all of its natural beauty, you give your skin cells a chance to breathe freely and to renew themselves.
+When you leave your skin in all of its natural beauty, you give your skin cells a chance to breathe freely and renew themselves.

 You may find that fine lines and wrinkles do not show up as visibly on your skin and that your breakouts disappear altogether.
 Over time, your oily skin may even out and start glowing healthfully.